JeremieMelo/EE382M-S22-A-Star-Search/README.md

   * `_find_nearest_target_dist()`: heuristic cost used in A star search.
 Please use this as the `h(x)` cost.
   * `_backtrack()`: backtrack the path from the target node you searched to the source node.
 Please use this after your program found one target node.
   * `_merge_path()`: merge point-wise path to vector representation.
 Please use this to convert your final point-wise path solution.
-  * `_has_bend()`: when selecting which neighbor node to update first, please use this as the secondary metric to prefer path with less turns or bends.
+  * `_has_bend()`: **A tip here: when determine whether the neighbor node need to be updated, please use `bend_count` as the secondary metric besides the `cost_g`.
+So your algorithm will prefer path with less turns or bends.
 Otherwise, you will get zig-zag path, which is not preferred.
+Note that this does not guarantee minimium bend count, that is why the reference solution has some unnecessary turns.
+Finding minimum number of bends is more complicated, which is not required for this assignment.**
 * The dumped partition solution should use the original node names in the benchmark file.
 * To ensure a **deterministic** solution in this multi-source multi-target routing problem,
   * Please use the first pin, i.e., `p0`, as the starting node, which is marked as red in the solution plot.